Should you be using AI to manage your health in 2026?

 This slows you down in a useful way.
 You’re briefing your research assistant properly so they can help you build a map before choosing a route.

-“Of those possibilities, the blood sugar one seems to fit my symptoms best.
-What would help me test if that’s what’s going on?
+“Of those possibilities, the blood sugar pattern seems to fit best.
+What would help me test whether that’s what’s going on?
 What should I be tracking?”

-“If I wanted to try managing blood sugar first, what does that typically involve?
+“If I wanted to address blood sugar first, what does that typically involve?
 How long before I’d know if it’s helping?
 What would tell me I’m on the wrong track?”

 7. Use AI to identify what you don’t know yet

-A good research assistant shows you what questions you haven’t thought to ask – which is often more valuable than answering the questions you have.
+A good research assistant shows you what questions you haven’t thought to ask.
+In the Understand stage, this is often more valuable than answering the questions you have — because the questions you haven’t thought to ask are usually the ones that matter most.

 Before investigating symptoms: